myriadbytes/engine3d/readme.md

 ## Game code hot-reloading:

 While the game is running, you can edit the `game.cpp` file and the code will be instantly hot-reloaded by the main executable when you run the build script.
-Since all the memory the game uses is taken from a block allocated at startup, game state will be preserved across reloads.
+Since all the memory the game uses is allocated from the OS by the base executable at startup, game state will be preserved across reloads.

 ## Short-term TO-DO list: